 - In a small bowl, combine the first 8 ingredients.
 Rub this spice mixture over the chicken.
 For extra flavorful chicken, you can rub a little of the spice mixture under the skin of each breast, too, but this is optional.

-- Add celery, onions, and water to the bottom of a 6-7 quart slow cooker.
-Place the chicken breasts on top of the bed of celery and onions.
+- Add celery, carrots, onions, and water to the bottom of a 6-7 quart slow cooker.
+Place the chicken breasts on top of the bed of vegetables.

 - Cover and cook on low until chicken is cooked through and reaches a minimum temperature of 165 degrees Fahrenheit.
 This will take about 4-5 hours on low, or 2-3 hours on high.